the-turing-way/the-turing-way/testing.md

 An example of an integration test for this case could be to supply a test data file, use these functions to read it in and clean it, and check the resulting cleaned data against what would be expected.
 If a bug like this is present then the cleaned data outputted would be very unlikely to match the expected result, and an error would be raised.

 Integration testing is particularly important in collaborative projects where different people work on different parts of the code.
 If two different people complete separate units and then need to integrate then integration issues are more likely as neither may understand the other's code.
+A famous example of this is a multi-million dollar satellite which crashed because one group outputted distance data in feet, while another assumed data in meters.
+This is another example of an integration issue.

 A sub type of integration testing is system integration testing.
 This tests the integration of systems, packages and any interfaces to external organizations (e.g. Electronic Data Interchange, Internet).
 Depending on the nature of a project system integration testing may or may not be applicable.